stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <pre><b> Generators</b>(S::AlgEtQOrd)->SeqEnum[AlgEtQElt]</pre>
  Return a set of generators as a \mathbb{Z}}-algebra of the order.
 ## Equality
- Equality of orders is perfomed using the `Hash` attribute which is constructed as follows.
+ Equality of orders is performed using the `Hash` attribute which is constructed as follows.
  Let $S$ be an order.
  Let $P$ be the upper triangular Hermite normal form of the integer square matrix $d\cdot M$ where $M$ is the matrix whose rows are the coefficients of a $\mathbb{Z}$-basis of $S$ and $d$ is the least common denominator of its entries.
  The `Hash` of $S$ is defined to be the sequence consisting of the least common denominator of $\frac{1}{d}\cdot P$ and the entries of the upper triangular part of $\frac{1}{d}\cdot P$.
  This hashing method has no collisions and it is independent of the choice of $\mathbb{Z}-basis$ from which we start the procedure.
- We observed that applying the inbuild Hash function to the sequence defined above, while giving a smaller hash, it often lead to collisions.
+ We observed that applying the in-built Hash function to the sequence defined above, while giving a smaller hash, it often lead to collisions.
 <pre><b> myHash</b>(S::AlgEtQOrd)->SeqEnum[RngInt]</pre>
 Hash function for AlgEtQOrd.
 <pre><b> 'eq'</b>(O1::AlgEtQOrd,O2::AlgEtQOrd)->BoolElt</pre>
 Checks equality of orders.
 ## Inclusion and coordinates
- Inclusion testing of elements, orders and ideals in a fixed order is perfomed by multiplying by the `inclusion matrix`.
+ Inclusion testing of elements, orders and ideals in a fixed order is performed by multiplying by the `inclusion matrix`.
 This matrix, which is stored in an attribute, is the inverse of the matrix with coefficients the $\mathbb{Z}$-basis of the order.
 If the output of the multiplication has integer coefficients then we have an inclusion.
  The same matrix can be used to obtain the coordinates of a sequence of elements with respect to the $\mathbb{Z}$-basis.
 <pre><b> 'in'</b>(x::AlgEtQElt,O::AlgEtQOrd) -> BoolElt</pre>
 Inclusion of an element in the order.